 Setting up your Treasury Direct account and buying I Bonds isn’t difficult, but you can sometimes run into an issue where Treasury Direct isn’t able to verify your information.
 This is what happened with my wife.
 We tried to open an account for her and received the following email:

 What makes this very annoying is that you have to mail in this form and sign your form in front of a special notary or something at the bank.
 My understanding is that it’s not a normal notary, so you have to call your bank to get them to help you.
 This is a major hassle, especially if you have a busy schedule.
 It also says it takes 10-15 days to get your account approved after they receive this form, and given how the government works, I can only imagine it takes longer than that.

 I’ll update this section once we complete this verification process for my wife.
-Our hope was that she could buy $10,000 of I Bonds this year, but unfortunately, that’s not going to happen now since her account wasn’t automatically approved.
+We hoped that she could buy $10,000 of I Bonds this year, but unfortunately, that’s not going to happen now since her account wasn’t automatically approved.

 My I Bond Strategy

 I Bonds are an interesting place to store cash, albeit your cash might not be as liquid compared to regular bank accounts or the mega-high-yield savings accounts I use.
 When you buy your I Bonds, you can’t withdraw your money for 1 year, so you do need to be strategic about the money you’re using.
 Personally, between my wife and I, we have $17,000 in mega-high-yield savings accounts that earn 5% or more interest.
 These are all liquid funds that can be withdrawn at any time.
-We also have an additional $6,000 earning 3% interest that can also be withdrawn at any time.
-That gives us $23,000 of liquid cash, which is very likely to cover most emergencies we might encounter.
+We also have an additional $12,000 earning 4% interest, plus $8,000 earning 3% interest.
+That gives us $37,000 of liquid cash, which is very likely to cover most emergencies we might encounter.